 Insulation will help you keep the desired temperature in your house all year round, protecting it against cold in winter and excess heat in summer.
 Insulation is also useful to reduce noise pollution.
-A well insulated house is very energy efficient and will need very little additional heating and cooling.
+A well-insulated house is very energy efficient and will need very little additional heating and cooling.

 How much money you will save by insulating your home will depend on different factors like the type of insulation and the size of your house.
-Moreover, depending on how old your house is, you will need to incorporate more or less insulation measures.
+Moreover, depending on how old your house is, you will need to incorporate more or fewer insulation measures.
 The good thing is that you generally don’t need any planning permission for fitting insulation measures and they will eventually pay back so it is a wise investment.

-Usually modern houses are built to very good insulation standards, but old houses in the UK need a lot of work to be done.
+Usually, modern houses are built to very good insulation standards, but old houses in the UK need a lot of work to be done.
 In the last case, there are probably many options to improve the energy efficiency of your house.
 When too cold, heat can be lost in all directions, so you should think of integral insulation to keep the heat in your house.

 You can choose to insulate your roof, floors, walls, windows and doors.
-The most important thing is the walls, since for a typical house the walls will lose around 30 to 40 per cent of heat.
+The most important thing is the walls since for a typical house the walls will lose around 30 to 40 per cent of the heat.
 The roof comes in second place, accounting for approximately 25% of heat loss.
 Then comes windows and doors with 20% and finally, the floor.

 There are different materials and qualities, but generally good insulators consist of products that have a structure similar to wool, that trap tiny pockets of air.
 Fabrics like cotton and hemp are great insulators, which means that having strong curtains will help to have a well-insulated home.
-Also, wood based products like hardboard and wooden doors are good insulators that will help keep your house warm.
-There are also spray foam solutions generally polyurethane based.
-Foam can be either used for roof tiles since it fills gaps, or also the adhesive stips variant can be used around windows and doors.
+Also, wood-based products like hardboard and wooden doors are good insulators that will help keep your house warm.
+There are also spray foam solutions generally polyurethane-based.
+Foam can be either used for roof tiles since it fills gaps or also the adhesive stips variant can be used around windows and doors.
 You can also use sealants to stop draughts through cracks and gaps.